intel/nauta/docs/user-guide/actions/getting_started.md

     * `-v` for INFO - Basic logs on INFO/EXCEPTION/ERROR levels are displayed.
     * `-vv` for DEBUG - Detailed logs on INFO/DEBUG/EXCEPTION/ERROR levels are displayed.
 2. `-h, --help` - The application displays the usage and options available for a specific command or subcommand.
-3. `-f, --force` - Force command execution by ignoring (most) confirmation prompts.
+3. `-f, --force` - Ignore (most) confirmation prompts during command execution.

 ### Accessing Help